CorentinLAMY/Engineering-ressources/README.md

 ## 1.1.
 Maker MCUs
 [Arduino](https://www.arduino.cc/) is one of the most famous microcontroller in the world.
 It's Open-Source/Hardware and clones are very cheap in China.
-Raspberry Pi
+Raspberry-Pi Fondation designed their first microcontroller the [Raspberry-Pi Pico](https://www.raspberrypi.org/products/raspberry-pi-pico/).

 ### 1.1.1 Books :books:
 * [Le grand livre d'ARDUINO](https://):fr: